 Want to know more?
 Learn more about how to write a great short story here.

 Our 100 Best Short Story Ideas, Plot Ideas, and Creative Writing Prompts

 Ready to get writing?
 Here are our 100 best short story ideas to kickstart your writing.
 Enjoy!

-Our first batch of story ideas are for any kind of story, whether a spy thriller or a memoir of your personal life.
-These 10 short story ideas are posted in more detail here.
+Our first batch of plot ideas are for any kind of story, whether a spy thriller or a memoir of your personal life story.
+Here are the best story ideas:

 - Tell the story of a scar, whether a physical scar or emotional one.
 To be a writer, said Stephen King, “The only requirement is the ability to remember every scar.”